Woureddy

-Woureddy (c.1790 – 7 July 1842), also known as Wurati, Woorady and Mutteelee, was a leading warrior and cleverman from the Nuenonne clan of Aboriginal Tasmanians in Australia.
+Woureddy (c.
+1790 – 7 July 1842), also known as Wurati, Woorady, Mutteelee, and later as Count Alpha, was a leading warrior and cleverman from the Nuenonne clan of Aboriginal Tasmanians in Australia.

 He acted as a guide for George Augustus Robinson in his expeditions to round up the remaining Indigenous people of Tasmania during the early 1830s.

-Woureddy was a highly significant figure in communicating Indigenous culture to Robinson and his disclosures remain a prime source of information about pre-colonial Aboriginal Tasmanian customs.
-He was also the husband of Truganini for period of around ten years.
+Woureddy was a highly significant figure in communicating Indigenous culture to Robinson, and his disclosures remain a prime source of information about pre-colonial Aboriginal Tasmanian customs.
+He was also the husband of Truganini for a period of around ten years.

 His image, and the busts of him and Truganini have over time been utilised and incorporated in conversations about the past in Tasmania.
 The image by Thomas Bock is utilised in Cassandra Pybus's biography of Truganini.

 Early life

-Woureddy was born around the year 1790 on Nuenonne country which included the region around Bruny Island (Lunawanna-alonnah) and Recherche Bay (Lyleatea) in southern Tasmania.
+Woureddy was born around the year 1790 on Nuenonne country, which included the region around Bruny Island (Lunawanna-alonnah) and Recherche Bay (Lyleatea) in southern Tasmania.

 As a young child he remembered observing the French explorers, led by Rear Admiral Bruni D'Entrecasteaux and Captain Jean-Michel Huon de Kermadec arriving in Recherche Bay in 1792.
 The French came ashore and carved images on a tree which the Nuenonne were terrified of, later destroying the tree thinking it was the work of the evil spirit they called Rageowrapper.

 In 1804, Woureddy also witnessed the arrival of the British ships to colonise what is now the Hobart (Nibbaluna) region.
 He remembered the resultant conflict between the invaders and the resident Mouheneena clan who lived there in a village called Kreewer upon which the suburb of Sandy Bay is now located.

-He also recalled white shingle-splitters abducting local black women from around the Huon River and shooting the black men if they resisted the taking of the females.
+He also recalled British shingle-splitters abducting local Aboriginal women from around the Huon River and shooting the Aboriginal men if they resisted the taking of the females.

 As a young man, Woureddy's life was still lived in a mostly traditional way isolated from the influence of the British colonists.
-He grew his hair into a distinctive mop of dreadlocks styled with red ochre and animal fat.
+He grew his kinky hair into a distinctive mop of dreadlocks styled with red ochre and animal fat.
 His family were esteemed warriors with his brother a renowned strongman.
 When his brother was killed in inter-tribal conflict, Woureddy took vengeance by raping and killing his brother's former wife who was implicated in his brother's death.

 Woureddy was also considered a cleverman and custodian of his people's culture and beliefs.
 He excelled in the construction of catamarans, which the Nuenonne and associated clans used to conduct dangerous voyages to offshore islands such as De Witt Island to hunt seals.
 These vessels were made large enough to fit eight men.

-He married and had three sons, the oldest named Myunge born around 1818 and the second was called Droyerloine born around 1820.
+He married and had three sons, the oldest named Myunge born around 1818.
+The second son was called Droyerloine, born around 1820.
 The youngest child's traditional name is unknown.